 different types in humans – is functionally simpler than a

-the cells coordinate their activities by sending messages to each other.
-They work
+coordinate their activities by sending messages

-all four of those organizing principles operating together in a coordinated manner,
+dangerous.
+Without all four of those organizing principles

-true multicellularity would not have been possible.
+coordinated manner, true multicellularity would not have

 As a multicellular organism develops from its original cell (or in some species such as Hydra, cells that have "budded" from the parent), its genetic program directs the 'daughter' cells to sequester and permanently silence much of their DNA at predetermined stages of development, thereby becoming specialized for different functions.
 Some organisms have multiple stages of stable forms, e.g., insects that exhibit larva, pupae, and adult forms.
 But these developmental stages all involve programmed cell differentiation.
 For most cells, differentiation and the resulting cell specialization is dramatic and irreversible.